by Terry Heick

 How can I know if I’m “doing it right”?

-Is the writing process still relevant in 2014?
+Is the writing process, as it sits, still relevant in 2016?

 These questions all hint at the complexity of everything, no matter how we, as teachers, hope to parse and compartmentalize.
 Breaking these complexities into bits might seem to serve assessment and daily lessons, and can even help students take one bite at a time, but ultimately, things need to be seen and used in contexts native and meaningful to learners.